vincentiusvin/protohackers/README.md

 Tried implementing the decoding as an io.Reader.

-Tried the delve debugger and found out that bufio.Reader will return found errors after a successful parse.
+Got a bug when doing the noop thing.
+Tried the delve debugger and found out that bufio.Reader will return found errors AFTER a successful parse.
+Had to trick it error first instead of suceeding first.